CallumWeiss/SageTheme/README.md

 **Can I request a icon?**

-If you would like to submit a icon request to be featured in the next update click here
+If you would like to submit a icon request to be featured in the next update [Click Here](http://logocal.co.uk/sagerequest)

 **Want more updates?**